 Planting the screen Pomaderris

-We meet at Grasstrees, Hurst Rd, each Thursday at 9.30 a.m. and continue until we finish at about 11.00 a.m.
+We meet at at the propagation unit behind the ANGAIR office, each Tuesday and Thursday at 9.00 a.m. and continue until we finish at about 12.00 p.m.
 Anyone with an interest in achieving something special is welcome, and no experience is required.

 The ANGAIR Plant Propagation Group is very short of forest tubes and always like more cartons.
 Please leave them at the ANGAIR Office.
 Thanks in advance for your support.